awsdocs/aws-systems-manager-user-guide/doc_source/walkthrough-powershell.md

 ### Enable Windows automatic update<a name="walkthrough-powershell-enable-windows-update-automatic"></a>

-The following command configures Windows Update to automatically download and install updates daily at 10:00 pm\.
+The following command configures Windows Update to automatically download and install updates daily at 10:00 PM\.

 ```
 $configureWindowsUpdateCommand = Send-SSMCommand `